Brân the Blessed: Role in Branwen ferch Llŷr

-Bran lead all his armies down the shore to Ireland.
-From the shore Matholwch’s swineherds saw an awesome sight, an entire landscape it seemed moving towards Ireland.
+Bran led all his armies down the shore to Ireland.
+From the shore Matholwch's swineherds saw an awesome sight, an entire landscape it seemed moving towards Ireland.
 They soon saw Bran wading through the water ahead of the fleet since no ship could carry him.
 The Irish ran across the river Shannon and barred the way from the sea so that no ships could travel up the river.
-Just before Bran’s troops landed they saw that the Irish had destroyed the bridge and blocked the river.
+Just before Bran's troops landed they saw that the Irish had destroyed the bridge and blocked the river.
 At that moment Bran said “The man who would lead his people must first become a bridge” then he positioned himself across the flow so that his troops could march across.
-Matholwch’s men seeing the Welsh advance successfully, say they will atone for the injustice done to Branwen by ensuring the kingship of Bran’s nephew Gwern.
+Matholwch's men seeing the Welsh advance successfully, said they would atone for the injustice done to Branwen by ensuring the kingship of Bran's nephew Gwern.
 That alone did not satisfy Bran, so they offered to build him a house that would accommodate his massive body.
-Bran only accepted after Branwen’s plea, for she feared bloodshed.
+Bran only accepted after Branwen's plea, for she feared bloodshed.
 The house the Irish built however was a clever trick as they hid one hundred soldiers inside bags throughout the home instructed to jump out at the feast and kill the nearest Welshman.
 They did not however factor in Efnysien, who arrived at the house to inspect it, obviously expecting foul play.
 He went around and crushed the skull of every man hidden inside a bag.
 Soon after the great feast took place and Gwern went around charming his new-found relatives from Wales.
 Efnysien complained the boy had not greeted him, and then suddenly grabbed the boy by his heels and cast him head first into the huge fire.
 Branwen in a craze tried to leap into the fire, Bran stopped her knowing she would die too.
 He then protected his sister from the fight that broke out escorting her outside the house.
 The Welsh had the advantage until the Irish brought out their secret weapon, the black cauldron that could reanimate the dead.
 Efnysien seeing the great trouble he brought his country men he decided upon one last act of valour.